btakita/briantakita.com/packages/web/src/routes/posts/tag-graph-naming-convention.md

 The prepositions are:

-* Multi Underscore - implying multiple underscore characters `_`
 * <a target="_blank" href="https://en.wiktionary.org/wiki/tag">Tag</a>
 		- A keyword, term, or phrase associated with or assigned to data, media, and/or information enabling keyword-based classification; often used to categorize content.
+* <a target="_blank" href="https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)">Graph</a>
+		- a graph is a structure amounting to a set of objects in which some pairs of the objects are in some sense "related"
 * <a target="_blank" href="https://en.wiktionary.org/wiki/naming">Naming</a>
 		- The process of giving names to things.

 The vector can be used:

-⟨Multi, Underscore, Tag, Naming, Convention⟩
+⟨Tag, Graph, Naming, Convention⟩

 Subvectors can also be extracted:

-⟨⟨Multi, Underscore⟩, ⟨Tag, ⟨Naming, Convention⟩⟩⟩
+⟨⟨Tag, Graph⟩, ⟨Naming, Convention⟩⟩⟩

-### Right to Left: Convention Naming Tag Underscore Multi
+### Right to Left: Convention Naming Graph Tag

 If one reads the phrase right to left, while applying the rules of grammar,
 	a different meaning is built from the reversed phrase.